Login

 5. 'Geographical regions' are defined by the official regions found in the front of every 'Passport to Your National Parks" book.

 6. Proof of collected stamps must be made in the form a photocopy or duplicate impression of every stamp mailed to the judges.
+Stamps may also be scanned into the Master Data Base, and an award requested electronically.

 7. Applications for awards will be accepted in December, January, and February.